 What To Bring

-Early March weather in Quartzsite averages highs in the low to mid-70s, and overnight lows in the mid-40s to around 50, although be prepared for overnight lows in the 30s.
+March weather in Quartzsite averages highs in the low to mid-70s up to the low 80s, and overnight lows in the mid-40s to around 50, although be prepared for overnight lows in the 30s.

 Rain is not likely as the March average precipitation is less than a half an inch for the month.
 However, we will likely have some windy days.